-No one is going to make an offer for a company without having met the senior management.
-A small number of senior directors will typically need to participate in both the marketing meetings and the due diligence sessions.
-Initial meetings will likely virtual, where you will work through the commercial, financial, tech and legal workstreams.
+No one is going to make an offer for a company without having met the senior management and had a quick walk round the company premises.
 However, the number of people involved should be kept to a minimum and staff should not be told of the process until just after completion.
 Rumours of a transaction or leaks can erode value and bring chaos to the process.
-While the adviser's role is to get the purchaser to the table, the vendor should expect to make the presentation, deal with Q&A and, importantly, establish a dialogue with the purchaser.
+A small number of senior directors will need to be involved in both the marketing meetings and the due diligence.
+Meetings should generally be kept off-site as often as possible.